dwws-ufes/2019-OntologySystem/README.md

 * With the root user, type the command `SET GLOBAL general_log = 'ON'`;
 * Search for the `MySql DESKTOP-7GMHQFV.log` log file (this file name may vary depending on the version installed).
 It is usualy in `C:\ProgramData\MySQL\MySQL Server 8.0\Data\`
 * After checking the query, disable logging using the `SET GLOBAL general_log = 'OFF'` command.
+* NOTE: Viewing queries executed by the server consumes relevant database resources in addition to the size of this file grows quickly.
+So, remember to disable it.

 ## Authors